with links to Wikipedia.

 "an armed attack against one or more of them in Europe or North America shall be considered an attack against them all - and consequently they agreed that, if such an armed attack occurred, each of them, in exercise of the right of individual or collective self-defense recognized by Article 51 of the Charter of the United Nations, will assist the Party or Parties so attacked by taking forthwith, individually and in concert with the other Parties, such action as it deemed necessary, including the use of armed force, to restore and maintain the security of the North Atlantic area."

 West Berlin was recognised as under the rule of these "western allies".
-It was a defacto part of West Germany.
-East Berlin was ruled by a separate parliament under Russian control, as the defacto capital city of East Germany, and permitted only a restricted access to and from the west.
+It was a de facto part of West Germany.
+East Berlin was ruled by a separate parliament under Russian control, as the de facto capital city of East Germany, and permitted only a restricted access to and from the west.
+Bonn became the de facto capital of West Germany.

 In 1952, Turkey and Greece joined NATO.
 In 1955 when West Germany joined, Russia formed the Warsaw Pact involving Poland and other countries on its western flank.
 As numerous East German citizens continued to emigrate through West Berlin at the rate of 2000 per day, in August 1961 a concrete wall was commenced inside the city.
 It became the symbol of the "Iron Curtain", a phrase first used by Winston Churchill in 1946.
 The structure was up to 5 metres high, topped with barbed wire, guarded with watchtowers, machine gun emplacements, and mines.
 By the 1980s this system of walls and electrified fences extended 45 kms through Berlin and 120 kms around the city's western border, separating it from the rest of East Germany.
 The East Germans also erected an extensive barrier along most of the 1360-kilometre border between East and West.

-It was followed by the Warsaw Pact disbanding in 1991.
-By 2009, NATO had become 28 nations.
+That vote was followed by the Warsaw Pact disbanding, in July 1991.

 The G7 a forum for the world's major industrialized countries.
 Click here for further details.